Hitachi ID Identity Manager network architecture

 - Where target systems are remote and communication with them is

-slow, insecure or both, a Identity Manager proxy
+slow, insecure or blocked by a firewall or NAT, a Identity Manager proxy

 server may be co-located with the target system in the remote

 location.
 In this case, servers in the main Identity Manager server

-cluster initiate fast, secure connections to the remote proxies, which decode these
+cluster initiate fast, secure connections to the remote proxies,

-native, slow and/or insecure protocols.
+locally, using native, slow and/or insecure protocols.